ddbj/www/_jga/download-e.md

 After creating a D-way account, it takes about 10 minutes for the D-way account becomes active in the [NBDC application system](https://humandbs.ddbj.nig.ac.jp/nbdc/application/).
 </div>

-Generate a public and private key pair for data transfer and [register the public key to your D-way account](/account-e.html#enable-dra-submission-in-account) for sftp data download.
+Generate a public and private key pair for data transfer and [register the public key to your D-way account](/account-e.html#enable-dra-submission-in-account) for data download.

 ### Generate a public and private key pair for data decryption {#key-for-decryption}